Skip to content

 Motivation

-There are three basic requirements in design of data operations:
+There are three basic requirements in the design of a programming language:

-• Consistent: it is easy to predict the behaviors of a new construct instance.
+• Consistent: it is easy to predict the behaviors of a construct.

 • Composable: constructs can be selected and assembled in various combinations to enable desired behaviors.